rfielding/principia/README.md

   - It can alter env vars and parameters.
   - It can ask another edge to perform the actual launch, for location independence.
   - Edges can gossip to keep in touch about who is doing what.
+  - Everything except the TLS ports are bound to 127.0.0.1, to avoid a plaintext-service open port nightmare, and to stop people from from pushing X509 support into their services (due to being too hard to set up in the mesh).
+  - Since edges do TLS among themselves, something like Spiffe can be implemented without trouble.
+Edges only talk to edges, so there is no reason to follow any complex standards.

 In the example, we have a web app that has two dependencies.
 It can talk to them through reverse proxy when they happen to be http services (purple).
 Or if they are non-http databases (ie: Postgres, MySQL, Mongo), then a tunnel port can easily be setup (yellow).
 The tunnel reaches other machines _only_ over TLS.
 But because there is only one TLS entry point, websockets are used to transport non-http traffic.